What is Engineered Wood Flooring?

 4. Potentially weak

-5. Termite Attack:
+5. Termite Attack

 How to Care Engineered Wood Flooring

-|The vacuum can be used regularly for cleaning.||Overheat or wet is harmful to engineered wood flooring.
-The life of the floor keeps decreasing day by day.|
+|The vacuum can be used regularly for cleaning.||Overheating or wet is harmful to engineered wood flooring.
+So protect it from moisture.|

 |Trimming your pet’s nails regularly.
-So that the pets could not scratch the floor.||Never walk on a wooden floor wearing spike heels.
-This can cause scratches and small structures on the floor.|
+So that the pets could not scratch the floor.||Never walk on wooden floors wearing spike heels.
+It can lead to scratches and dents on the floor.|

-|Use furniture pads under table legs and castors.||Never use steel wool.
-This gradually eliminates the sine of the floor and makes the top layers rough.|
+|Use furniture pads under table legs and castors.||Never use steel wool to clean the floor.
+It gradually wears off the floor’s shine and roughs the top layers.|

-|Use manufacturer-recommended liquid cleaners.||Wax-based cleaners, powerful detergents, should not be used to clean engineered hardwood floors.|
+|Use manufacturer-recommended liquid cleaners.||Wax-based cleaners, not powerful detergents, should be used to clean engineered hardwood floors.|

 Read another post